 Many people with cancer may experience fear, anger, or sadness.
 Most family members and friends want to offer their help and support.
 But discussing cancer with someone who has never had the disease can be difficult.

 Support groups are a good place to connect with other people coping with cancer.
-What might also help is connecting with a survivor of the same type of cancerâsomeone who has already faced the same issues that you are facing.
-Fortunately, many organizations offer “buddy programs” that match you with a survivor of the same type of cancer so that you can get one-on-one support throughout your cancer treatment.
+Connecting with a survivor of the same type of cancer who has faced the same issues you are facing may also help.
+Many organizations offer “buddy programs” that match you with a survivor of the same type of cancer.
+Through this relationship, you get one-on-one support throughout your cancer treatment.

 Making a Difference